 An ongoing challenge for the department continues to be meeting the rising student demand for computer science courses and degrees.
-We anticipate graduating 190 Computer Science majors this spring, up from 141 in 2016, along with 36 Computer Science minors.
-Additionally, we estimate that over a third of this year’s Tufts graduating seniors will have taken at least one of our computer science courses during their undergraduate years.
-Over 1,240 students—roughly 1,000 of them undergraduates—are taking our courses this semester alone!
+We anticipate graduating over 200 Computer Science majors this spring, up from 150 in 2018.
+Additionally, we estimated this spring that over a third of this year’s Tufts graduating seniors had taken at least one of our computer science courses during their undergraduate years.
+Over 1,200 students are taking our courses this semester alone!
 Despite the challenges of teaching so many students, the department continues to provide high-quality learning experiences.

 To cope with the high level of student demand, we have been working to grow the size of the faculty and to increase the number and training of undergraduates who work as teaching assistants.

 With such a large department, it becomes important to provide smaller spaces where students can create their own communities.
 To that end, this fall the department announced the creation of its first focus area in Cyber Security.
 Focus areas will allow students to both structure their studies and develop a smaller group of like-minded intellectual peers within the department, while still participating in the intellectual and social life of the department overall.
 We expect to roll out additional focus areas over the coming year.